How to Lucid Dream

 Stage 2 non-REM is a period of light sleep when your muscles further relax, eye movement stops, and your body’s temperature drops.
 Brain activity also begins to slow.

-Stages 3 and 4 of non-REM is a period of deep sleep which helps us to feel refreshed and relaxed in the morning.
-Our breathing and heartbeat reach their slowest levels during this stage, and brain waves slow even more.
+Stages 3 of non-REM is a period of deep sleep that helps us to feel refreshed and relaxed in the morning.
+Our breathing and heartbeat reach their lowest levels during this stage, and brain waves slow even more.
 It’s typically difficult to wake someone from this stage of sleep.

 REM sleep is marked by rapidly shifting eye movement.
 Brain wave activity reaches levels closest to wakefulness and breathing, heart rate, and blood pressure all increase.
 During this stage, arm and leg muscles become temporarily paralyzed to prevent you from acting out dreams.

 What stage of sleep do you dream in?